 2. If smoke enters the room from under or around the door, place sheets, blankets or clothing around the door to seal it as well as possible.

 3. Open windows from the top in order to evacuate any smoke that may enter.

 4. Try to stay calm and signal firefighters of your location.
 They will be working their way to you as fast as possible.

-The following are a list of the University’s fire safety education opportunities for students and employees.
+The following are a list of the University’s fire safety education and training opportunities for students and employees.

 1. Fire Safety Education Chapter in the Contemporary Topics course

 a.
 Mandatory course taken by all first year students at Notre Dame

 b.
 They are also referred to du Lac and the Notre Dame Fire Department’s website for further information (http://ndfd.nd.edu/fire-safety/)

 2. Fire Safety and Fire Extinguisher Use Training

 a.
 Selected employees receive fire safety training and are trained in the use of extinguishers